kholifah/kholifah-onepage-profile/README.md

 #How to use
 -first fork and clone to your local environment
--and then run enter to your directory and run this command bower install
+-and then run enter to your directory and run this command 'bower install'